 Meetings are a part of nearly everyone’s work life: some of us have more than others, but we all have days when we feel it’s nearly impossible to get uninterrupted time to do work.
-In response to this, we created No Meeting Wednesdays (NMW): every team member knows not to schedule meetings on that day, unless absolutely necessary.
+In response to this, we created No Meeting Wednesdays (NMW) at Asana: every team member knows not to schedule meetings on that day, unless absolutely necessary.
 It’s a simple, mindful practice but something that we’ve seen has helped our team tremendously and we think could help yours, too.

 Goals of NMW

 - Give all team members a large block of time to focus on heads-down work, without having to fit it in between meetings.

 - Allow everyone, including managers, to be ‘doers’ and ‘makers.’

 - Fewer disruptions means more team members can be productive.